SSO - Single Sign-On Overview and Set-up Requirements

 • Allow their users to log in to the various applications they may use for the organization with 1 set of login credentials.

-3. Does supporting SAML & OIDC give support for all IdPs?
+3. Does supporting SAML give support for all IdPs?

 • No, not all IdPs support all protocols, but, if you use one of our supported protocols, we can work quickly to support your IdP.